MichaelZimm20/password-generator/README.md

 * if, else if, if statements.

-* while loop to reset prompts if correct options are not inputed.
+* while loop, to reset prompts if correct options are not inputed.

 * functions, arrays, and objects